benjaminion/upgrading-ethereum-book/src/book.md

 Shout-out to the EthStaker community: you rock!

 Finally, to circle back to ConsenSys: working daily with such brilliant, talented, generous, and knowledgeable people is a joy.
 The Protocols group, PegaSys, has been my home for the past four-plus years.
-It is where I helped establish the amazing Protocols R&D team, and later kicked off the project that became Teku.
+It is where I helped establish the fabulous Protocols R&D team, and later kicked off the project that became Teku.
 Thank you for all your support and encouragement.
 I love working with all you wonderful people.

 # Part 1: Building <!-- /part1 -->